-Welcome to Schiff's 9th annual Environmental Film Festival!
-A true community event, the festival allows us to show some inspiring environmental films, serve as a venue for community gathering, and promote discussion of environmental issues.
-Thanks to the generous support of our sponsors, recognized below, this event has recently bloomed into a fundraiser for the Schiff Natural Lands Trust.
+Welcome to Schiff's 10th Annual Environmental Film Festival!
+A true community event, the festival allows us to show inspiring environmental films, serve as a venue for community gathering, and promote discussion of environmental issues.
+Thanks to the generous support of our sponsors, recognized below, the proceeds from this event help Schiff in its education, stewardship and conservation mission.
 We thank all of our past attendees and sponsors.

 Due to pending roof renovations at the Woodbadge Lodge, the movie will be shown at the Nature Center.
 The location has changed, but the event once again promises a wonderful evening of educational and thought-provoking films, discussion, and community.

 The feature film, Reinventing Power: America's Clean Energy Boom, takes us across the country to hear directly from the people making our clean energy future achievable.
 These individuals are working to rebuild what's broken, rethink what's possible, and revitalize communities.
 These stories are proof that America does not need to choose between keeping our lights on and protecting our communities.
 Critically, Reinventing Power underscores the notion that we don't have to sacrifice jobs for a clean environment.
 Supporting a clean energy future means building a better, more prosperous future for everyone.
 Over the documentary film's 50 minutes, attendees meet people in eight states whose lives were changed by the renewable energy industry while exploring various aspects of the clean energy industry from innovation to installation.